Why Do I Have An Icy Cold Feeling In My Chest? (Possible Causes & Treatments)

 Cool sensations in your body may be due to the reaction of your nervous system to external factors.

-For instance, the body activates your fight and flight response when deeply anxious or worried about something.
+For instance, when deeply anxious or worried about something, the body activates your fight-and-flight response.

 This causes an adrenaline rush in your nervous system, sending chills down your spine that heat your body and cause you to sweat.